Successor Feature Representations: Introduction

-The Successor Feature (SF) and General Policy Improvement (GPI) framework \citep{barreto2020fast} is a prominent transfer learning mechanism for tasks where only the reward function differs.
-Its basic premise is that rewards which the RL agent tries to maximize are defined based on a low-dimensional feature descriptor $\feat \in \R^n$: $r = R(\feat)$.
-For our care-giver robot this could be ID's of beds or rooms that it is visiting, in difference to its high-dimensional visual state input from a camera.
+The SF framework extended SR by allowing high-dimensional tasks (state inputs) and by introducing the GPI procedure for the transfer of knowledge between tasks.
+Its basic premise is that rewards $r = R(\feat)$ are defined based on a low-dimensional feature vector $\feat \in \R^n$ that describes the important features of a high-dimensional state.
+For our caregiver robot, this could be ID's of beds or rooms that it is visiting, in difference to its high-dimensional visual state input from a camera.
 The rewards are then computed not based on its visual input but on the ID's of the beds or rooms it visits.
-The expected cumulative discounted successor features ($\psi$) are learned for each behavior that the robot learned in the past.
-It represents the dynamics in the feature space that the agent experiences for a behavior.
-This corresponds to the rooms or beds the care-giver agent would visit if using the behavior.
-This representation of feature dynamics is independent from the reward function.
+The expected cumulative discounted successor features ($\psi$) are learned for each policy that the robot learned in the past.
+It represents the dynamics in the feature space that the agent experiences for a policy.
+This corresponds to the rooms or beds the caregiver agent would visit if using the policy.
+This representation of feature dynamics is independent of the reward function.
 A behavior learned in a previous task and described by this SF representation can be directly re-evaluated for a different reward function.
-In a new task, i.e. for a new reward function, the GPI procedure re-evaluates the behaviors learned in previous tasks for it.
+In a new task, i.e.\ for a new reward function, the GPI procedure re-evaluates the behaviors learned in previous tasks for it.
 It then selects at each state the behavior of a previous task if it improves the expected reward.
-This allows to reuse behaviors learned in previous source tasks for a new target task.
+This allows reusing behaviors learned in previous source tasks for a new target task.
 A similar transfer strategy can also be observed in the behavior of humans \citep{momennejad2017successor, momennejad2020learning, tomov2021multi}.